kevinhelvig/FLYD/README.md

 -  A few thermal scans following the forward-backward conventional procedure, crossing the defect, will arrive in the coming months.

 # Benchmarking some architectures (classification task) :memo:
-Results correspond to the score presented during the QCAV 2023 conference.
-A large panel of architectures are compared (both convolution and attention based architectures).
-The different classification metrics are evaluated on the test-set of FLYD-C.
+The following results correspond to the classification scores presented during the QCAV 2023 conference.
+A large panel of architectures are compared (both convolution and attention based architectures). **The different metrics are evaluated on the test-set of FLYD-C**.

 - Convolution-based architectures: